tomasAlabes/tomasAlabes.github.io/blog/_posts/2013-02-17-Convert-SVG-to-Raphael-in-one-step.md

 title:  "Convert SVG to Raphael in one step"
 description: "Quick way to convert SVG to Raphael in one step"
 date:   2013-02-17 12:30:16
+categories: web-development svg
-tags: [javascript, raphaeljs, svg, tutorial]
+tags: javascript, raphaeljs, svg, tutorial
-comments: true
-share: true
 ---

 Perhaps you have heard of the [Raphaël](raphaeljs.com) library.
 Raphaël is a small JavaScript library that should simplify your work with vector graphics on the web.
 It's open-source and its one of the most famous libraries on github, the most popular for svg manipulation on the browser.